webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 This is the Hackintosh EFI Folder for Dell OptiPlex 7070 Small Form Factor.
 The configuration settings support MacOS Catalina and Big Sur.
 Because deep sleep will cause a kernel panic, I blocked sleep in BIOS.

 I'm using a iMac 19,1 SMBIOS to improve performance with dedicate GPU.
-If you only using the intergrated iGPU, set SMBIOS to Macmini 8,1 this can avoid most of the issues with video.
+If you only using the intergrated iGPU, set SMBIOS to Macmini 8,1 will avoid most of the issues with video.

 You will have to [**generate a new SMIBIOS**](https://github.com/corpnewt/GenSMBIOS) before login to your iCloud account.